The Complete Guide to Australia’s

 The defined list of categories funded by PAFs/PuAFs includes Health, Education, Welfare, Research, Defence, Environment, Industry and Trade and Design, International Affairs, Sports and Recreation, Cultural Organisations, Fire and Emergency Organisations, Animal Welfare, and Religion.

 What does it mean if an entry states that a PAF/PuAF distributes to a specific region? i.e. QLD

 This means AskRIGHT has established a proven record of the funds giving in this region, or the fund holders have indicated to AskRIGHT that they give to this area.

 Why do users have to sign a Licence Agreement?

+Use of the Complete Guide to Australia’s Private & Public Ancillary Funds is governed by a Licence Agreement.
+Under the agreement, access is only granted to approved individuals, solely for the purpose of identifying potential funding sources for their organisation’s charitable activities.
 By using this product all approved users are consenting to be bound by the Licence Agreement.
 For full terms and conditions, please refer to your account details page.

-Which PAFs do users have access to?
+Which PAFs/PuAFs do users have access to?

-For example, a QLD subscription entitles subscribers to information about all PAFs located in QLD, and to information about all PAFs located interstate who have indicated they fund in QLD or Australia-wide.
+The PAF/PuAF information users have access to is determined by the type of subscription their organisation purchases.
+For example, a QLD subscription entitles subscribers to information about all PAFs/PuAFs located in QLD, and to information about all PAFs/PuAFs located interstate who have indicated they fund in QLD or Australia-wide.